AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-support.md

 Within [!UICONTROL Insights & Reports] > [!UICONTROL Recommendations & Publisher Insights], you can:

 * See at a glance all supported recommendations or performance insights that haven't been acted on for an account.
 Information for each entry includes the recommendation/insight details and the entities affected.
-Predicted increases to metrics are highlighted in green.<!-- anything similar for MS? -->
+Predicted increases to metrics are highlighted in green.

   ![Recommendations UI](/help/search-social-commerce/assets/recommendations-ui.png "Recommendations UI")

   The data is available in real time when you open the view.
 To refresh the data, click ![Refresh](/help/search-social-commerce/assets/refresh.png "Refresh") on the bottom left of the page.

 * View details about a recommendation or insight, and directly apply or dismiss the recommendation or insight.

+* For [Microsoft® Advertising] accounts, view each insight, including the root cause, and open the [!DNL Microsoft® Advertising] editor, from which you can act on a specific insight.

 * View a log of each recommendation or insight that was applied for the account, including the affected entities, who applied the recommendation or insight, and the time stamp.